stacklane/docs/🗄/Article/models/images.md

 ---
 title: Image Field Type
 summary: Learn about uploading and displaying images.
 ---

 The `image` field type stores a single image.
 Supported image types are JPG, GIF, PNG.
 Because non-expert users may be using the site/app, the platform supports image uploads of up to 10MB.
-However all images will be rescaled to no more than 2000px wide (with a proportional height).

 # Display